How Philanthropy Can Benefit the Nonprofits You Support and Lessen Your Tax Burden

 Taxpayers with DAFs are able to take a charitable giving tax deduction at the time of contribution of cash, securities or other complex assets.
 Beyond the ability to grow the account to increase the amount that can be given, DAFs are a proven, flexible giving vehicle that allow donors to support charities by contributing assets other than cash that, in many cases, a charity would not be able to directly accept and liquidate to support their missions.

-Qualified Charitable Deductions May Again be a Good Option
+Qualified Charitable Distributions Remain a Good Option

 Prior to the Tax Cuts and Jobs Act of 2017 (TCJA), one of the smartest charitable giving strategies was donating appreciated assets.
 However, the TCJA increased the standard deduction for taxpayers and eliminated or capped many popular itemized deductions.
 These changes significantly increased the value of QCDs.
 Because QCDs are not counted towards adjusted gross income (AGI), they provide several tax benefits while also being able to support charities.

-With RMDs restored for 2021, if you are required to pull from your IRA, you can use that money (up to $100,000 annually) to support charities of your choice and realize tax savings.
+QCDs can be applied toward RMDs, so if you are required to pull from your IRA, you can use that money (up to $100,000 annually) to support charities of your choice and realize tax savings.
 To qualify for a QCD, contributions must be made directly from an IRA to the charity and cannot be donated to DAFs, private foundations or other grant-making institutions.

 Your Partner in Tax Planning and Philanthropy